Data Isn’t a Four-Letter Word: Measuring Your Impact (4 Sessions)

 Taught by Naava Frank and Laura Shefter

-This four-part learning lab will take you through the process of data collection, from start to finish, equipping you with knowledge and tools you can use to measure the impact of experiential education in your organization.
+This four-part learning lab will take you through the process of data collection, from start to finish, equipping you with the knowledge and tools you can use to measure the impact of experiential education in your organization.
 Each session includes practical tools and worksheets, as well as resources from the Schusterman Data Playbook by Rella Kaplowitz.
 The learning lab will teach you about each of the four stages of measurement: determining your goals, collecting data, analysis, and communicating results.
 Together, we will apply these steps to measuring experiential education outcomes.
 As part of this lab, you can engage in your own data collection practice to apply your newly acquired skills and tools, with the support and feedback of a hevruta partner.
 Finally, you will learn important concepts, terms, and questions that will empower you to become a critical consumer of data.
 Upon completion of this lab, participants will receive a certificate of completion in “Using Data to Measure Impact.”

 Naava Frank, Ed.D. is Founder and Director of Naava Frank, LLC.
 Naava consults to foundations and non-profit organizations on networks, professional development, and using data to be proactive and measure outcomes.
 Naava is a nationally recognized expert in the use of communities of practice and networks in the Jewish community.
 Naava holds an Ed.D. from Harvard Graduate School of Education and a B.A. from Barnard College/Columbia University.